RCN-ECS/CnGV/notebook/20191217_MA_means_test.md

 As noted [here](https://github.com/RCN-ECS/CnGV/blob/master/notebook/20191204_Categorical_Analyses.md), I recently re-made code into a more manageable unit.

 In doing so, I modified the bootstrapping code for data means.
 (Bootstrapping approach for the raw data is the same as it was before).
-In the new approach, I resampled means using the function below and assuming Central Limit Theorum.
+In the new approach, I resampled means using the command below and assuming Central Limit Theorum.

 ```#Bootstrap means
 # Shuffle data